csummers-dev/crownandbarrel-ios/README.md

 Launch and full-screen behavior
 - Uses a modern Launch Screen (UILaunchStoryboardName) to signal contemporary device support; prevents letterboxing on iPhone 16/16 Pro.
 Safe areas are respected throughout (NavigationStack, TabView, safeAreaInset where needed).
+- Ensure Info.plist contains:
+  - `UILaunchStoryboardName` = `LaunchScreen` (file at `AppResources/LaunchScreen.storyboard`).

+Image selection and cropping
+- All watch images are enforced to be square:
+  - Selection: images are center-cropped to square on import.
+  - Persistence: images are re-validated as square before saving.
+  - Display: grid tiles (120×120) and list thumbnails (56×56) use a fixed square size with `.scaledToFill()` in a rounded container.
+  - Detail: watch pages show an image header (user image or theme-aware placeholder) above details.

 ### App icon
 - **Place base 1024px PNG**: `AppResources/AppIcon-1024.png` (square, no rounded corners).